submarcos/django-vectortiles/docs/usage.rst

         ...
     ]

-Now you can use your tiles with a map library like MapLibre or Mapbox GL JS, directly wit hthe tileJSON provided.
+Now you can use your tiles with a map library like MapLibre or Mapbox GL JS, directly with the provided TileJSON.

 .. warning::

-    By default, it's your browser URL that will be used to generate tile url in tilejson.
-Take care about django and SSL configuration (django settings, web server headers) if you want to generate an URL with https://
+    By default, it's your browser's URL that will be used to generate tile urls in TileJSON.
+Take care of Django and SSL configuration (Django settings, web server headers) if you want to generate an URL with https://

 .. note::

-    If your application is hosted on server with many workers, and you want to optimized tile loading, you can add several urls in your tilejson file.
+    If your application is hosted on a server with many workers, and you want to optimize tile loading, you can add several urls in your TileJSON file.

     .. code-block:: python